Fenway Park (Boston)

 Nowlin, Bill and Jim Prime, Fenway Park at 100: Baseball's Hometown (New York: Sports Publishing, 2012)

-Nowlin, Bill and Cecilia Tan, eds., The Fenway Project (Cambridge: Rounder Books, 2004.
+Nowlin, Bill and Cecilia Tan, eds., The Fenway Project (Cambridge, MA: Rounder Books, 2004.
 Republished by the Society for American Baseball Research, 2013)

 Nowlin, Bill and Mike Ross with Jim Prime, Fenway Saved (Champaign: Sports Publishing, 1999)